aws-samples/serverless-samples/serverless-rest-api/python-rest-terraform/README.md

 ## Manually deploy the sample application
 ***Note:** Before deploying application manually first time you will need to deploy shared Cognito stack, see previous section for details.*
+***Note:** This method of deployment is prefrable when you want to make changes to this sample application and develope your application using this template.*

 This project is set up like a standard Python project.
 You may need manually create a virtualenv: